-Much debate over the next few days will revolve around horses that are due to run at Liverpool and whether they will have ‘recovered’ in time from Prestbury Park.
+Much debate over the next few days will still revolve around horses that are due to run at Liverpool and whether they will have actually ‘recovered’ in time from Prestbury Park.

 Every year, some horses don’t show the same form at Aintree as they did at Cheltenham, but this can be for a variety of reasons and others will thrive between the two Festivals, sometimes a promising run at the former merely signposts an even better display on Merseyside.

 Here, Chris Sleep has shortlisted 10 horses that caught his eye at the Cheltenham Festival and can be expected to go on to even better things at the Grand National meeting.

 A Hare Breath went into the Cheltenham Festival on the back of a win in a competitive handicap hurdle at Sandown.
 He went on to acquit himself well in the County Hurdle at Prestbury Park where he finished eight having held every chance turning for home.
 The step up to 2m4f for the Alder Hay Children’s Hospital Charity Handicap Hurdle ought to be within his range.
 Given the extra week break between two big festivals this season, there is every chance he can run into the money in the opening race on Friday.

 Claimantakinforgan is already a Grade 2 winner, that coming at Ascot in December.
 However, he came into the Festival on the back of an odds-on defeat at Musselburgh (soft) and this contributed to him being sent off 16-1.
 The soft underfoot conditions were probably not in his favour and he was struggling on the ground from an early stage before keeping on finishing fifth behind Summerville Boy.
 In the hope the ground at Aintree is closer to good than heavy I can see Nicky Henderson’s inmate leaving that form behind and going close to gaining a Grade 1 win in Friday’s Top Novices’ Hurdle.